 Cheaha Mountain - Alabama Highpoint is a 7.6 mile moderately trafficked out and back trail located near Heflin, AL that features beautiful wild flowers and is good for all skill levels.
-The trail is primarily used for hiking, camping, and nature trips and is accessible year-round.
+The trail offers a number of activity options and is accessible year-round.
+Dogs are also able to use this trail but must be kept on leash.

 can you camp anywhere on the trail?